Taschi120/eurorasp/README.md

 Make sure to install the following tools and libraries on your Raspberry:

 * gcc and g++
-* make
+* (GNU) make
 * libgpiod (including dev packages)
 * alsa
 * asound (including dev packages)
 * pthread (including dev packages)
 * boost (including dev packages)
+* bcm2835 (from https://www.airspayce.com/mikem/bcm2835, not available as prebuilt package, as far as I know.
+Can be skipped if you pass the parameter "DISABLE_DISPLAY=true" to make)

 Alsa, asound and pthread can be replaced with Jack but I have not personally tested that.
 Those dependencies are required by RtMidi and further info can be found on RtMidi's website at https://www.music.mcgill.ca/~gary/rtmidi/.

-Obtain a copy of the source code (via git clone or download), navigate into the project root folder and run "make".
+Obtain a copy of the source code (via git clone or download), navigate into the project root folder and run "make", followed by "sudo make install" if you want to install the software into /usr/local and install a systemd unit for automatic startup / restart

-No "make install" step is currently provided.

 # License